axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 **Operator Role:**

-When Sui [receives](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L269-L273) a link message, if a `Channel` is included in the `link_params`, it will be automatically added as an Operator of the Sui coin.<!-- skip-check -->
+When Sui [receives](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L269-L273) a link message, if a `Channel` is included in the `link_params`, it will be automatically added as `Operator` of the Sui coin.<!-- skip-check -->

-When sui [creates](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L172-L184) a link message, if an address is included in the `link_params`, it will be added as an Operator on the destination chain (actual behaviour depends on destination implementation).<!-- skip-check -->
+When sui [creates](https://github.com/axelarnetwork/axelar-cgp-sui/blob/40458a1d6577f97416522f17e529a3a7fcd8f5c6/move/interchain_token_service/sources/interchain_token_service.move#L172-L184) a link message, if an address is included in the `link_params`, it will be added as operator on the destination chain (actual behaviour depends on destination implementation).<!-- skip-check -->

 **Security:**

 The operator cannot steal tokens directly, but it can modify critical settings that affect your asset's integration to ITS, including flow limits.
 Use trusted channels and addresses only.

-**Note:** The deployer account (caller of `linkToken`) must also be secure, as it has the authority to initiate token linking operations and Operators.
+**Note:** The deployer account (caller of `linkToken`) must also be secure, as it has the authority to initiate token linking operations and `Operator`s.

 ## Step-by-Step Process